-Statement: The California Delta deserves state recognition and legal status as a special area.
-This special-area designation should help inspire and guide investments in ecosystem regeneration, land acquisition or protection, and the recreation, agricultural, and tourism economy.
+Statement: The California Delta deserves State recognition and legal status as a special area.
+This special area designation should help inspire and guide investments in ecosystem regeneration, land acquisition or protection, and the recreation, agricultural, and tourism economy.

 Though little recognized by many Californians, the Delta is a region of unique and irreplaceable cultural value.
 It is a place where Native Americans lived and harvested food, where river travelers have long passed between the Central Valley and the ocean, where America's only rural "Chinatown" was built and still stands, and where industrious farmers invented entirely new tools to work the unique Delta soils.
-In more recent times, it has been a recreational haven to millions of Californians, offering valued boating, fishing, hunting, and bird-watching-or simply the chance to partake of a slower pace of life.
+In more recent times, it has been a recreational haven to millions of Californians, offering valued boating, fishing, hunting, and birdwatching-or simply the chance to partake of a slower pace of life.
+Its agricultural lifestyle and rural quality contrast sharply with the intense urbanism of the Bay Area, Stockton, and Sacramento.